Gail R. Martin: Academic career

 After completing her graduate studies, Martin and her husband moved to London.
 In 1973, she worked with Martin J. Evans at University College London.
 Evans was then working with teratocarcinomas (a type of tumor), which are of interest because they contain pluripotent stem cells (known as embryonal carcinoma, [EC] cells), from which all the differentiated cell types in the tumor arise.
 During the two years she spent working in Evans' laboratory, Martin devised a protocol for isolating and maintaining EC cells in the undifferentiated state and for differentiating them in vitro.
 This work laid the groundwork for the future isolation of pluripotent stem cells from normal mouse and human embryos.
-In 1976, Martin and her husband returned to Berkeley, where he took up a faculty position at UCB and she began a year of postdoctoral work with Charles J. Epstein in the Department of Pediatrics at UCSF.
+In 1976, Martin and her husband returned to Berkeley, where he took up a faculty position at UCB and she began a year of postdoctoral work with Charles J. Epstein in the Department of Pediatrics at the University of California, San Francisco (UCSF).
 During this period she and her colleagues demonstrated that female EC cells had two active X chromosomes and could be used to study X-chromosome inactivation in vitro.

-In 1976 Martin joined the UCSF faculty and established her own laboratory, which was active until 2012.
+In 1976 Martin joined the UCSF faculty and established her own laboratory, which was active until 2012 in the UCSF Department of Anatomy.
 Her first major accomplishment was the isolation of pluripotent stem cells from normal mouse blastocysts.
 This was also achieved by Evans and Kaufman in the same year.
 Subsequently, using sophisticated genetic methods that she helped to pioneer, Martin and her colleagues demonstrated the importance of FGF signaling in the development of many organs including the limb.
 Martin's laboratory also took the lead in studying the role of negative feedback mechanisms for regulating FGF signaling in the mammalian embryo These studies have led to an appreciation of the exquisite sensitivity of developmental and cell biological processes to even small changes in the level of FGF signaling.

-During her tenure at UCSF, Martin served as director of the Graduate Program in Developmental Biology (1986-2009).
+During her tenure at UCSF, Martin served as director of the Graduate Program in Developmental Biology (1986–2009).
 She also was responsible, in collaboration with a software engineer, Jonathan Scoles, for the development of a database that provides a description of all the genetically altered mice housed at UCSF.
 This online resource helps researchers determine if mice carrying a particular genetic alteration are available at UCSF and to find out whom to contact about the possibility of obtaining them.
 Access to this information has saved investigators considerable time and money in acquiring mouse models for their studies and been a stimulus to collaboration between researchers.
+From 2012 to 2026, she continued at UCSF as Professor Emeritus.
+In her post-retirement life she also served as a docent at the San Francisco Asian Art Museum.

+Death

+Martin died after a brief illness in San Francisco on February 9, 2026, at the age of 81.